They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 “I get a video call from this beautiful young woman, who appears a little bit drunk, and I’m like, ‘I’m sorry, who are you?’"
 Spektor recalled.
 “And she says, ‘You have two beautiful sons.’”

-Born premature but weighing more than four pounds each and with full heads of hair, twins Lenny and Moishe brought new life during wartime.
+Born premature but weighing more than four pounds each, and with full heads of hair, twins Lenny and Moishe brought new life during wartime.

 “It feels like a schizophrenic experience,” Spektor told The Washington Post late Saturday.
 Nuñez agreed: “This has been the longest weeks of our lives.”